 Getting legal help

 The law is complicated, so you should get legal advice about your situation.
-If you are living with HIV in Ontario, please Contact Us for free legal advice, or you can contact your local community legal clinic: www.legalaid.on.ca/clinics.
+If you are living with HIV in Ontario, please Contact Us for free legal advice.
+If you are living in Ontario, you can contact your local community legal clinic: www.legalaid.on.ca/clinics.